Brick Financial Management - Building Wealth One Brick At A Time®

 Overall Design of Portfolios: At Brick Financial, we run several predetermined portfolios with specific investment objectives and each is designed to perform well over at least a three to five-year business cycle.
 Our Core Portfolio covers the large, medium and small cap sectors of the market.
-Nearly all clients will be invested in the Core Portfolio.
+All clients of Brick Financial will be invested in the Core Portfolio in whole or in part.
 Individual equity positions in each portfolio are typically 3% to 5% of the total portfolio while industry concentrations are generally limited to 20%.

 We do not believe that anyone has to ability to time the market – a system of selling at market tops and buying at market bottoms.
 Therefore, it makes sense to us to always be fully invested in the stock market.
 Very little of client portfolios will be held in cash with the exception of the 2%-3% of assets held for fee and expense charges.